Hey Y’all, I’m finally doing it. I get so many questions about our Loft Space, so today I’m sharing a Fall Tour of the Loft.

 Loft Industrial Farmhouse Fall Decorations

-The loft area has several key elements that apply to Industrial Farmhouse style and today I’m sharing it decorated with simple fall decor.
+The loft area has several key elements that apply to the Industrial Farmhouse style, and today, I’m sharing it decorated with simple fall decor, repurposed thrift finds, and vintage decor.

-I’ve already mentioned the wrought iron stair railing and it is one of my favorite design elements in the farmhouse.
+I’ve already mentioned the wrought iron stair railing, one of my favorite design elements in the farmhouse.

 Vintage Accessories

-The vintage commercial coke sign, a flea market purchase, stands at the top of the staircase.
+The vintage commercial Coke sign, a flea market purchase, welcomes you to the loft at the top of the staircase.

-In addition, the hand made, thrifted desk fits perfectly just outside the powder room door.
+In addition, the handcrafted, thrifted desk fits perfectly just outside the powder room door.

 Repurposed Industrial Farmhouse Decor

-The small raised shelve was created using industrial pipe from the hardware store and a small piece of wood.
-It’s perfect for holding bar tools as well as fall decorations.
+The small raised shelf was created using industrial pipe from the hardware store and a small piece of wood.
+It’s perfect for holding bar tools and fall decorations.

-Here, I added a cute sign from Rodworks Asheville and a few fall birds, dressed and ready for cooler weather.
+Here, I added a cute sign from Rodworks Asheville and a few fall birds dressed and ready for cooler weather.
+Bar tools, glassware, and copper mugs are at the ready when guests arrive.

 Industrial Farmhouse Fall Decorations